"Instead of stinging nettle, myrtle will rise" (Isaiah 55:13)

 We'll Allow You to Succeed when It Fits Our PR Needs

-Then my son was perusing the IDF newspaper and saw one of his MAKAM mates—in Golani!
+Then my son was perusing the IDF newspaper and saw one of his MAKAM mates—Stefan—in Golani!

-He soon discovered it was a PR article for the IDF to show the great success of their MAKAM program with “special populations.”
-They wanted to show that the immigrant children of intermarriage can also make it due to the wonderful support and opportunities of the IDF.
+My son soon discovered it was a PR article for the IDF to show the great success of their MAKAM program with “special populations.”
+The IDF wanted to show how the immigrant children of intermarriage can also make it due to the wonderful support and opportunities of the IDF.

 My son knew him well because on the way to the shooting range, Stefan suddenly felt the need for a heart-to-heart discussion of his religious identity—or lack thereof.

-“I don’t know whether I’m Jewish or not,” he said.
+“I don’t know whether I’m Jewish or not,” he suddenly admitted.
 “I keep getting told different things.”

 “Is your mother Jewish?” asked his comrades.